Discovering High Level Patterns from Simulation Traces: Method

 \subsection{Natural language guided pattern discovery}

-Given a physics environment and a set of trajectories $\{\T_k\}_{k=1}^K$, we learn a library of pattern detectors $\mathcal{P} = \{\Pdj\}_{j=1}^J$ that discover patterns from traces of simulation states ${\X_1, \ldots, \X_N}$.
-We construct a fitness function that scores candidate pattern detectors based on (1) how well the patterns they detect correlate with differences in trajectory geometry, and (2) how much new information they provide relative to patterns already in the library.
-We include penalty terms to discourage long programs, degenerate patterns and long execution time (details in Appendix F).
+Given a set of traces $\{\T_k\}_{k=1}^K$, we learn a library of pattern detectors $\mathcal{P} = \{\Pdj\}_{j=1}^J$ that discover patterns from traces of simulation states ${\X_1, \ldots, \X_N}$ across scenes within an environment.
+We score candidate pattern detectors based on fidelity and novelty, and add penalty terms to discourage long programs, degenerate patterns and slow execution times (Appendix F).

-Our primary consideration is that patterns should reflect similarities between simulation traces.
+Our primary consideration for fidelity is that patterns should reflect similarities between simulation traces.
 That is for two traces $\T_1$ and $\T_2$, with corresponding annotation matrices $\A_1$ and $\A_2$, if the traces are similar then their pattern annotations should also be similar, and vice versa.
 In other words, a high correlation between the distances in those spaces, $d_\X(\T_1, \T_2)$ and $d_\Pp(\A_1, \A_2)$, is desirable.
 In addition, we seek to discover patterns that are informative with respect to the existing library.
 For a candidate pattern detector $\Pd_{new}$ producing annotation matrix $\A_{new}$, we want $d_\Pp(\Pdj, \Pd_{new})$ to be high, encouraging novelty.
-This is achieved by incorporating it in the fitness function ($\eta$ in Alg.~\ref{alg:compute_fitness})
+These desirables are achieved by incorporating them in the fitness function ($\rho$ and $\eta$, respectively, in Alg.~\ref{alg:compute_fitness})

 We start from a pool of candidate pattern labels (natural language) provided by a user and use an evolutionary programming approach to search for corresponding pattern detectors that maximize the above fitness criteria.
-The pattern discovery algorithm (Algorithm~\ref{alg:pattern_discovery}) takes as input a set of trajectories $\mathcal T$, a set of candidate pattern labels $\mathcal L$ and a skeleton (seed) program $g_0$ which contains empty logic with the structure required of a pattern detector.
-After initializing $\mathcal{P}$ and seting up some parameters, it invokes FunSearch to synthesize a candidate pattern detector $\Pd_{m}^*$ for each $L_m \in \mathcal L$ (along with its fitness score $\nu_m^*$).
+The pattern discovery algorithm (Algorithm~\ref{alg:pattern_discovery}) takes as input a set of traces $\mathcal T$, a set of candidate pattern labels $\mathcal L$ and a skeleton (seed) program $g_0$ which contains empty logic with the structure required of a pattern detector.
+After initializing $\mathcal{P}$ and setting up some parameters, it invokes FunSearch to synthesize a candidate pattern detector $\Pd_{m}^*$ for each $L_m \in \mathcal L$ (along with its fitness score $\nu_m^*$).
 If $\nu_m$ exceeds a predefined threshold $\delta$, the candidate pattern detector is added to the library $\mathcal{P}$.